General Employment Permit Ireland

 Applications for Family Reunification can be made after 1 years residence in the state with respect to General Employment Permits.

-It is necessary for a non-EEA national who obtains a work permit to obtain a visa.
+It is necessary for a non-EEA national who obtains a work permit to obtain a visa, if visa required.
 You should furnish your employment permit to the immigration officer at the airport.

 Please be advised that the above-mentioned material is intended as an overview and as a broad out-line of the topic discussed.
 It should not be considered as complete and comprehensive legal advice, nor act as an appropriate substitute.